nbailey20/Twilify/README.md

 - [RESOLVED] TMF can fail when writing new songbank back to S3, put object call is timing out - network connectivity check at start and max retries/timeouts added for boto3, verified retries via CloudWatch logs
 - [RESOLVED] Spotify calls can also timeout refreshing token - shorter timeout added, VPCless architecture
 - [RESOLVED] TMF silently fails when texted during network stack deletion - no issue if warmup message works, no warmup message error in 50+ deployments
-- [DEVELOPMENT] TMF ignores existing Spotify playlists with same name upon app setup, will create new playlist instead of choosing existing (should be variable option to overwrite)
+- [RESOLVED] TMF ignores existing Spotify playlists with same name upon app setup, will create new playlist instead of choosing existing (should be variable option to overwrite)
 - [RESOLVED] Update setup script to invoke Twilio API to update phone number instead of manually copy/pasting with MFA login
 - [RESOLVED] Playlist doesn't have correct number of songs after songbank reset
-- [DEVELOPMENT] Need ability to accidentally delete spotify playlist and resume without having to recreate songbank, overwrite keyword
+- [BACKLOG] Need ability to accidentally delete spotify playlist and resume without having to recreate songbank, migrate keyword
 - [RESOLVED] Need ability to temporarily remove cost-saving mode for faster responses for a user-texted amount of time - VPC-less architecture
 - [BACKLOG] Use S3 bucket keys for KMS encryption to reduce cost
-- [DEVELOPMENT] Need ability to specify that all songs are replaced via Hello text - reset keyword - changed to 'keep' as reset is default starting in v1.1
+- [RESOLVED] Need ability to specify that all songs are replaced via Hello text - reset keyword - changed to 'keep' as reset is default starting in v1.1
 - [RESOLVED] Happy/sad keywords to influence playlist tracks
 - [RESOLVED] Tempo keyword to influence playlist tracks
 - [RESOLVED] Instrumental keyword for playlist, if present no vocals
 - [RESOLVED] Energy keyword - energy high, medium, or low
 - [TESTING] Dance keyword - want danceable tracks, needs tuning
-- [DEVELOPMENT] Size keyword to temporarily change number of songs in playlist - smaller size no longer issue as all songs reset by default, can't use with 'keep' unless desired size is larger than current playlist size
+- [RESOLVED] Size keyword to temporarily change number of songs in playlist - smaller size no longer issue as all songs reset by default, can't use with 'keep' unless desired size is larger than current playlist size
 - Want endless keyword so playlist keeps refreshing with new tracks as I listen without needing to text every so often, until I stop the endlessness via text
 - Add S3 bucket versioning to be able to lookup previous songbanks if desired, lifecycle policy to avoid buildup
 - [DEVELOPMENT] Seeds keyword along with track number in playlist to learn which songbank songs were used to generate the playlist song - need to keep track of 'parents' in songbank